Naresh-Chaurasia/connect2naresh/content/docs/dance/too-old-dance.md

 * Someone who **ages *into* dance, not out of it**

 You may or may not become:
-* A viral performer
-* A famous instructor
-* A festival headliner
+* A viral performer, A famous instructor, A festival headliner

 The uncomfortable truth most people avoid: